 “The first thing is to figure out what it is that you actually value and spend your money there.
 Then cut back on everything else,” she says.
 “For example, we don’t have a TV in our house.
 Could we afford one?
 Yeah, sure, but we don’t feel it brings any extra value to our lives.”

-Court adds that another great way to get control of your expenses is to use Interac Debit.
+Court adds that another great way to get control of your expenses is to use Interac Debit as more than just a card.
 Consistently using your own money, rather than taking on extra debt, can give you more control over your finances — and ultimately help you get more out of life.

 “If you use debit for everyday spending, then you can’t use money you don’t have.
 It gives you guardrails to lean up against so that if your spending is not in alignment with your earnings, you’ll know straight away,” she says.
 “It can help you to stay on track and get your expenses in order.”

 More than just saving for a rainy day, having a safety net (or emergency fund) allows for more choice.
 Whether it’s taking time off to pursue a passion project, switching careers or spending more time raising your kids.
 To build their funds, Court says they consistently tried to put at least 50 per cent of their income back into investments.